Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/parsing/parsers.md

 The output of most parsers is some sort of abstract syntax tree (AST) with the root node being called a compilation unit.
 It may include symbol table data and/or a list of the syntax/semantic errors that were located during the parsing operation, if there were any.
 Any data can be returned, as long as it implements the [IParseData](xref:ActiproSoftware.Text.Parsing.IParseData) interface.

-Although the syntax and semantic analysis methodology described above is the formal definition of what generally takes place in parsing, parsing really can be any sort of processing that performed as a result of text scanning.
+Although the syntax and semantic analysis methodology described above is the formal definition of what generally takes place in parsing, parsing really can be any sort of processing that is performed as a result of text scanning.

 ## The IParser Interface